U.S. banks on strong Iraq coalition, but allies are hesitant

 Britain, Washington's main ally in 2003, has sent mixed messages.
 It has stressed the West should not go over the heads of regional powers or neglect the importance of forming an inclusive government in Iraq.

-Like France, it is also cautious about action in Syria because of legal questions and Syrian government air defenses.
+Like France, it is also cautious about action in Syria because of legal questions and Syrian government air defences.

 In Iraq, it has delivered humanitarian aid, carried out surveillance, given weapons to Kurds and promised training.